richard-shi/BarcodeScanner/README.md

 * Quick Response

 ### Options
-Barcode values can be copied to clipboard, and opened in Safari if the value is a valid URL
+Barcode values can be copied to clipboard, and opened in Safari if the value is a valid URL.